lucaberbenni/ML_regression/README.md

-# ML_regression
-Predict count of rented bikes in a specific time.

-1. **Data Import:**
-   The code imports the training and test datasets from CSV files using pandas.
-The datasets contain information about bike rentals, including timestamps, weather conditions, and other relevant features.

-2. **Feature Engineering:**
-   The code extracts additional features from the timestamps, such as month, hour, and weekday, to capture temporal patterns in the data.

-3. **Data Preparation:**
-   The code separates the input features (X) from the target variable (y) in the training dataset.
-It also performs train-test split to create training and testing sets for model evaluation.

-4. **Transformation Pipeline:**
-   The code defines a transformation pipeline that applies specific transformations to different subsets of the input features.
-Categorical features are one-hot encoded, and numerical features are scaled using MinMaxScaler.

-5. **Model Training and Hyperparameter Tuning:**
-   The code creates a random forest regressor model and fits it to the transformed training data.
-It then performs hyperparameter tuning using GridSearchCV to find the best combination of hyperparameters (number of estimators and maximum depth) based on cross-validation.

-6. **Model Evaluation:**
-   The code evaluates the best estimator on the test data using the R-squared score, which measures the goodness of fit of the model.
-The R-squared score indicates the proportion of the variance in the target variable that is predictable from the input features.

-7. **Prediction and Submission:**
-   The code transforms the features in the test dataset using the transformation pipeline and makes predictions using the best estimator.
-The predictions are saved in a DataFrame, along with the corresponding timestamps, and then saved as a CSV file for submission.
+This project focuses on predicting bike sharing demand using machine learning techniques.
+The goal is to develop a model that can accurately estimate the number of bike rentals based on various factors such as weather conditions, time of day, and other relevant features.

+### Dataset

+The dataset used for this project consists of historical bike sharing data, which includes information about the number of bikes rented, weather conditions, and date/time.
+It is split into a training dataset and a test dataset.

+### Feature Engineering

+To improve the model's performance, several preprocessing steps were applied to the dataset.
+The date/time information was extracted and transformed into separate columns for month, hour, and weekday.
+This allows the model to capture any potential patterns or trends related to these temporal factors.
+Categorical variables were one-hot encoded, and numerical variables were scaled using a MinMaxScaler.

+### Model Training

+A Random Forest Regressor was chosen as the predictive model due to its ability to handle both numerical and categorical features effectively.
+A transformation pipeline was created to preprocess the data and feed it into the model.
+The model was then trained on the transformed training dataset.

+### Hyperparameter Optimization

+To improve the model's performance further, a grid search was performed to find the best combination of hyperparameters for the Random Forest Regressor.
+The grid search was conducted using cross-validation and evaluated based on the coefficient of determination (R2 score).
+The best estimator from the grid search was selected and used for prediction.

+### Prediction and Submission

+The trained model was applied to the test dataset to make predictions on bike sharing demand.
+The R2 score was calculated to evaluate the model's performance on the test dataset.
+Finally, the model was used to predict bike sharing demand for a separate dataset (Kaggle competition) and the results were saved in a submission file for evaluation.

+This project demonstrates the application of machine learning techniques for predicting bike sharing demand.
+The code provided can be used as a reference for similar prediction tasks or as a starting point for further exploration and improvement.

+Feel free to explore the code and dataset provided to gain insights into the bike sharing demand prediction task.
+If you have any questions or suggestions, please feel free to reach out.

+Happy coding!